Aayush-Yadav29/To-do-List/README.md

 - **Delete Task**: Users can delete tasks from the to-do list by clicking the delete icon next to each task.

+- **Change the order of list**: Users have the ability to enhance task prioritization with "Up" and "Down" buttons.
+By utilizing these buttons, users can easily rearrange tasks within the list, ensuring efficient prioritization.
+The addition of CSS transitions brings a seamless visual experience when swapping tasks, further enhancing the overall user experience.
 - **Task Persistence**: The to-do list is persisted using local storage, allowing users to access their tasks even after refreshing the page.

 ## How to Use